Tampa Tarpons (1957–1988): Notable Tarpon alumni

 Many former Tarpons went on to play in the major leagues, including important members of Cincinnati's Big Red Machine of the 1970s.
-In 1961 Pete Rose led the first place Tarpons with a .331 batting average and 30 triples – still a FSL record.
+In 1961 Pete Rose led the Tarpons to a FSL championship with a .331 batting average and 30 triples – still a FSL record.
 Other Reds players from that era who started with the Tarpons include Ken Griffey, Sr., Johnny Bench, Dan Driessen, Rawly Eastwick, and Dave Concepcion.
 When the Reds won their next world series in 1990 with manager (and Tampa native) Lou Piniella, they again had several former Tarpons on the roster, including Tom Browning, Rob Dibble, and Paul O'Neill.

-Another notable former Tarpon was outfielder Randy Poffo, who gave up on a short minor league baseball career at the age of 21 after batting .232 with the team in 1974.
-Poffo later become much more successful in professional wrestling, where he took on the stage name "Macho Man" Randy Savage.
+Another notable Tarpon was Randy Poffo, whose brief minor league baseball career ended in 1974 after batting .232 as a 21-year-old outfielder.
+Poffo would later have much more success as a professional wrestler after adopting the ring name Randy "The Macho Man" Savage.